Thursday, November 5, 2015

 Abraham Lincoln photogravure from Fassett

-The sole purpose of this post is to give information about the photogravure which heads this blog concerning the Christian conviction of Abraham Lincoln.
+The sole purpose of this post is to give information about the photogravure which heads this blog, a blog which considers the Christian testimony of Abraham Lincoln.

 Who took the original photo?
 It was Samuel M. Fassett.